IssaDia/turbo-complete-app/README.md

 Make your changes and commit them: git commit -m 'Add some feature'.
 Push to the branch: git push origin feature/your-feature-name.
 Submit a pull request.
-Improvements
+## To improve

 Here are some areas for improvement:

-Expand test coverage.
+- Unit and E2E tests
-Implement Docker for easier application access.
+- Implement Docker for easier application access.

 Feel free to contribute and help make Turbo complete 🚀 even better!

+## Feedback